remp2020/remp/Mailer/README.md

 ### Authentication

 The default implementation authenticates via REMP SSO.
-However it is possible for Mailer to use external authentication without the need of having SSO installed.
+However, it is possible for Mailer to use external authentication without the need of having SSO installed.

 To replace REMP SSO with your custom authentication, you need to: